Before You Build Your Garden Shed: 5 Terms You'd Want to Know

 This refers to the small steel particles (debris) left from cutting, drilling and other construction work.
 It can also happen after contact with chemicals and corrosive substances.

 Why do you need to know this?
-Unfortunately, it’s because shed warranties mention that they usually don’t cover damages or other shed problems caused by swarf.
+Unfortunately, it is because shed warranties mention that they usually do not cover damages or other shed problems caused by swarf.

-If you’ve got other questions about installing your shed, please don’t hesitate to contact us at email@example.com or 1300 66 77 48.
+If you have got other questions about installing your shed, please don’t hesitate to contact us at firstname.lastname@example.org or 1300 66 77 48.